Together we are Transforming Hunger into Hope

 - Sugar Panels — Sugar facts are presented on an 11″x17″ poster.
 Order to display in your agency.

 - Burn Baby Burn — How many calories do you burn when you’re cleaning?
 How about when you’re fishing?
 These activities and others are featured on an 11″x17″ laminated poster.
 Order to display in your agency.
 Learn how many calories you burn according to your weight.

 - Proper Portions — What do a baseball, a deck of cards and a computer mouse all have in common?
 The Food Bank has an 11″x17″ laminated poster available for display to help clients understand portion control for weight loss and to maintain weight.
 They’re items you can use to determine portion sizes & maintain portion control.
 Order to display in your agency.

 Please allow two to four weeks to process your request for printing of posters available for order, pickup or delivery.
 Limit two posters per agency, please.

 OZARKS FOOD HARVEST IS COMMITTED TO PROVIDING SUPPORT for ITS MEMBERS

-Ozarks Food Harvest announced Hunger Challenge 6 in Fall 2015.
-Thanks to the Walmart Foundation’s State Giving Program, OFH member pantries, in good standing, have a chance to receive a dollar-for-dollar matching grant.
+Ozarks Food Harvest announced Hunger Challenge 8 in October 2017.
+Thanks to the Walmart Foundation’s State Giving Program, OFH member agencies, in good standing, have a chance to receive a dollar-for-dollar matching grant.
 The funds raised will be used as a Challenge Grant for hunger-relief across the Ozarks.
-Member agencies have until March 1, 2016 to raise funds.
+Member agencies have until February 28, 2018 to raise funds.

 The USDA Food and Nutrition Service (FNS) mandates that Civil Rights training be conducted annually to inform and update state and local agency staff and volunteers of their obligations under Civil Rights laws and regulations.

 - Every OFH member agency must keep documentation that all staff and volunteers have been trained.
-Use the civil rights training volunteer sign-in to record all those trained at your agency and retain on-site with agency records.
+Use the civil rights training staff/volunteer sign-in to record all those trained at your agency and retain on-site with agency records.

 - The Food Bank will automatically receive each agency’s online testing results, as well as the key personnel who have been trained.